Synchrotron radiation: From supermassive black holes

 It has been suggested that supermassive black holes produce synchrotron radiation in "jets", generated by the gravitational acceleration of ions in their polar magnetic fields.
 The nearest such observed jet is from the core of the galaxy Messier 87.
 This jet is interesting for producing the illusion of superluminal motion as observed from the frame of Earth.
-This phenomenon is caused because the jets are travelling very near the speed of light and at a very small angle towards the observer.
+This phenomenon is caused because the jets are traveling very near the speed of light and at a very small angle towards the observer.
 Because at every point of their path the high-velocity jets are emitting light, the light they emit does not approach the observer much more quickly than the jet itself.
 Light emitted over hundreds of years of travel thus arrives at the observer over a much smaller time period, giving the illusion of faster than light travel, despite the fact that there is actually no violation of special relativity.

 Pulsar wind nebulae

-A class of astronomical sources where synchrotron emission is important is pulsar wind nebulae, also known as plerions, of which the Crab nebula and its associated pulsar are archetypal.
+A class of astronomical sources where synchrotron emission is important is pulsar wind nebulae, also known as plerions, of which the Crab Nebula and its associated pulsar are archetypal.

 Pulsed emission gamma-ray radiation from the Crab has recently been observed up to ≥25 GeV, probably due to synchrotron emission by electrons trapped in the strong magnetic field around the pulsar.

-Polarization in the Crab nebula at energies from 0.1 to 1.0 MeV, illustrates this typical property of synchrotron radiation.
+Polarization in the Crab Nebula at energies from 0.1 to 1.0 MeV, illustrates this typical property of synchrotron radiation.